How We Validate Skill Content: Fact-Checks, Meta-Skills, and Human Review

 Diff Review on Manual Updates

-Every new skill and every significant manual update goes through an admin workflow that includes a diff review before publishing.
+Every new skill and every significant manual update goes through a diff review before publishing.
 That's how we catch things that don't quite make sense, awkward phrasing, or editing mistakes.
-To be clear: the weekly automated fact-check pipeline runs end-to-end without a human in the loop.
-The human review of its diffs happens post-hoc, once the commit lands in the category repo.
+There's no human in the loop inside the layer-1 / layer-2 / layer-3 checks themselves — they run as autonomous steps — but a human approves the final diff before any change ships.

 Conversation Flow Testing via Try Skill